 Climbing Flights of Stairs is Awful

 Whether you're carrying a backpack or suitcase, walking up and down stairs is going to be tough.
 Especially if you find yourself in a guesthouse with no elevator, and are handed a key to a room on the 19th floor.
-Yes, it happened to me and yes, it caused me to start packing light.

 04 of 05

 It can be tougher to keep track of everything you're traveling with when you're traveling with more things.
 It's a lot easier to check you have everything when leaving a hotel if all you need to remember is: "laptop, camera, hard drive, money, passport, shoes, two pairs of shorts, five t-shirts, a toiletries bag, and a pair of pants."Continue to 5 of 5 below.

 You Have to Pay Extra Fees for Luggage

 The island of Boracay, in the Philippines, has an airport with a short runway.
 Weight restrictions on luggage are extremely strict.
 If your checked bag weighs more than 10 kilograms you'll have to pay for every extra kilogram.
 If you're traveling with 30 kilograms worth of stuff you'll be looking at paying 10 times the cost of the flight, just to get your things on the plane!

 For less extreme scenarios, the case still stands.
 Budget airlines often don't include a luggage allowance in their fares, forcing you to purchase it based on weight.